-1.2.1 Currently, both Hackney Carriage Proprietor Vehicle Licences and Private Hire Proprietor Vehicle Licences are granted with conditions that set out where on a licensed vehicle it is permissible to display signs, notices, advertisements etc. As well as being attached to each licence, the condition is set out in full in the Authority's Hackney Carriage and Private Hire Licensing Policy (the Policy).

-Condition 7 in Appendix B of the Policy refers to "Signs, Notices etc." and states:
+- 1.2.1 Currently, both Hackney Carriage Proprietor Vehicle Licences and Private Hire Proprietor Vehicle Licences are granted with a condition that sets out where on a licensed vehicle it is permissible to display signs, notices, advertisements etc. As well as being attached to each Licence, the condition is set out in full in the Authority's Hackney Carriage and Private Hire Licensing Policy (the Policy). - 1.2.2 Condition 7 in Appendix B of the Policy refers to "Signs, Notices etc." and states: